 ‘Lwcame Lwcayou’ is an immediate signalling of the leitmotif, reiterated on the ‘Clasgliad Wal/Wall Collection’ in ‘Kaan’, the Baconesque triptych of ‘Ex’, ‘Edrych/Look’ and ‘Ffag’, in ‘Chohiminabox’ and in ‘Bwrdd/Table’.
 They are reminiscent first of the death sentences many Roman citizens endured under Caligula’s reign, being buried up to their neck and left to their sorry fate.
 But Griffith disclosed that the theme blossomed from a close encounter he had with a machete in Jamaica, an anecdote that usurps the Roman image, substituted for the Caribbean beaches of a Bond film.
 The machete is vertically hoisted upon the piece entitled ‘Penienent’, between the other phallic objects of ‘Pollock’s Stick’ and ‘Slab’.
 Freud posited in his essay Das Medusenhaupt that decapitation was a symbolic fear of castration.
 The desire to keep one’s head, (especially when all around, all are losing theirs) is similar experience of wanting to maintain oneself in the world: to reproduce, to ‘recycle’ your genes and for successive generations to recollect your achievements.
 This remembrance is of course the purpose of the mask of Agamemnon, another bodiless embodiment of history.

-Further underlying the presence of Jamaica is the seminal Romantic printmaker, William Blake.
+Further underlying the presence of Jamaica in Trailer is the seminal Romantic printmaker, William Blake.
 He is a figure that makes his presence known in ‘Blake Dem A Loot’ and on the table of severed heads – his presumably being one of them.
 Blake painted many images of slaves, most notably in his Europe supported by Africa and America (1792).
 A plaster cast of his head was even made by the phrenologist James de Ville in 1823.
 Furthermore, the chariots are inspired by Jamaican pushcarts.
 The characterisation of the exhibition with this geographical theme is certainly one of autobiographical pertinence for the artist, but it also speaks to the wider theme of use and utility.

 What is of paramount importance in the Twenty First Century is that humanity does not repeat the actions of the last several hundred years, both ecologically and colonially.
 In other words, we cannot continue to enslave the planet or each other to our continuously recycled requirements of endless production and consumption.
 If these collective heads had the power of speech, they would erupt into an unsettling cacophony of the historical weight they represent.
 But it’s not all doom and gloom.
 Elsewhere, heads encapsulate a more optimistic situation, capitalising on their partial autonomy where they can.

 In ‘Maja’, named after and influenced by Francisco Goya’s Le Maja Desnuda, a man bends between sagacity and adoration for a woman.
 The maja were the lower classes at the turn of the eighteenth century in Spain who dressed elaborately to conceal their class origins.
 The piece has a certain ersatz-esque eccentricity comparable to ‘Sickertz – Dau Artist Marw/Two Dead Artists’ among the wall collection.
 There is an obvious reference in the title to the Camden Town Group post-Impressionist Walter Sickert.
-Indeed, the amount of exophoric references that have already been touched upon to art and art history is a testament to the fact that an aesthetic scope drastically loses its meaning without the historisation and contextual framing necessary to it.
+Indeed, the amount of Griffith’s exophoric references that have already been touched upon to art and art history is a testament to the fact that an aesthetic scope drastically loses its meaning without the historisation and contextual framing necessary to it.
 Such a significant factor to the exhibition is articulated in ‘Loches/Shelter’, a piece recycled from a collaborative exhibition in Mostyn gallery in 2008.

 Amidst such a flurry of reiterated and recycled objects, it is almost impossible to leave Benjamin’s Mechanical Reproduction unconsidered, and its famously acclaimed conclusion concerning the politicisation of art.
-Although the exhibition certainly does not scream politics, there is more than a whisper of it.
-It is frequently glossed in my conversations with the artist, where the topic ranges from the recent beheadings committed by jihadi extremists, through to the extreme crime rate that Amnesty International has uncovered in Jamaica.
+Although Trailer certainly does not scream politics, there is more than a whisper of it.
+It is frequently glossed in my conversations with Griffith, where the topic ranges from the recent beheadings committed by jihadi extremists, through to the extreme crime rate that Amnesty International has uncovered in Jamaica.
 Discovering such extremities in a place that is meant to be so seemingly static is a fantastic feeling; that art can ‘move’, and subsequently move the spectator.
 The element of play located here is something that influenced the playground exhibition in the adjacent gallery, and Griffith himself notes that Picasso’s real aim was not to draw like Rafael, but like a child.

 As mentioned near the introduction, the prefix re- is the defining feature of the work.
 But cor- also makes its presence felt: the correspondence and corruption of objects, their corporeality, the corpulence of certain heads.
 That so many themes should emanate from a single exhibition is representative of a rhetorical question of the self, and a desired one at that.
 Have I been empowered or overpowered?
 The power that the spectator has over any work of art can oftentimes be underestimated, but the multifarious nature of such an exhibition as this compliments this spectacular power of interpretation, which should never be denigrated.
 If memory is a cognitive recycling, the brain certainly produces many beautiful images with which to remember Trelar/Trailer.